Control in the Presence of Manipulators: Cooperative and Competitive Cases: Introduction

 In the cooperative case, the chair is allied with the manipulative coalition.
 For example, perhaps during a CS department's hiring, the department chair, who happens to also be the senior member of the systems group, is mounting a control by partition of voters attack (in which he or she is dividing the faculty into two subcommittees, one to decide which candidates are strong enough teachers to merit further consideration, and one to decide which candidates are strong enough researchers to merit further consideration), and also is able to directly control the votes of every one of his or her fellow members of the department's systems faculty.
 The chair's goal is to make some particular candidate, perhaps Dr.\ I. M. Systems, be the one chosen for hiring.

-In the even more interesting competitive case, which can be thought of in a certain sense as \emph{control versus manipulation}, we'll assume that the manipulative coalition's goal is to keep the chair from achieving the chair's goal.
-For the competitive case, we'll look at the case where the chair acts before the manipulators, and at the case where the manipulators act before the chair.
-For control attacks by so-called partition, in which there is a two-round election, we'll consider the case where the manipulators can change their votes in the second round, and the case where the manipulators cannot change their votes in the second round.
+In the even more interesting competitive case, which can be thought of in a certain sense as \emph{control versus manipulation}, we will assume that the manipulative coalition's goal is to keep the chair from achieving the chair's goal.
+For the competitive case, we will look at the case where the chair acts before the manipulators, and at the case where the manipulators act before the chair.
+For control attacks by so-called partition, in which there is a two-round election, we will consider the case where the manipulators can change their votes in the second round, and the case where the manipulators cannot change their votes in the second round.

 Our main contributions are as follows.